Your Reliable UV Water Treatment System Manufacturer

 NEWater: Your Trusted UV Water Treatment System Manufacturer in China

-NEWater’s mission is to “bring new life for water”.
+NEWater’s mission is to “bring new life to water”.
 Its’ UV water treatment systems effectively eliminate pathogens from drinking water, as well as any other hazardous elements.
 We give a comprehensive water solution UV system, from providing clean water for buildings to pure water for healthcare and laboratory applications.
-In order to remove 99.99% of bacteria from the water, our engineers meticulously design each system to optimum water flow and retention time.
+In order to remove 99.99% of bacteria from the water, our engineers meticulously designed each system to optimum water flow and retention time.
 Start sending inquiries now to our ultraviolet disinfection unit!

 NEWater Brings for YouDiverse UV Water Treatment System